 Formative research tools

-We could identify a series of research tools or techniques that correspond more closely to formative or generative studies.
+We could identify a series of research tools or techniques that correspond more closely to formative studies.
 In general, these are mainly techniques that allow us to carry out a qualitative analysis of the information.
 However, we can also apply techniques that provide us with quantitative data (e.g. surveys).

 In the initial design phases, it is important to understand why the main usability issues occur, use barriers, what questions come up when using an interface, etc.